slowernews/hamster-system/README.md

 *hamster flow: organize your workflow*

-- simple solution: use your favorite text editor and cloud, a paper notebook and almost no syntax.
-Minimum overhead.
+- simple solution: use your favorite text editor and cloud, a paper notebook and Markdown notation.
+Markdown can be adapted into [YAML](https://learn-the-web.algonquindesign.ca/topics/markdown-yaml-cheat-sheet/) for data exchange and serialization.
 - practical solution: mix the *good parts* of [many workflow management approaches](#hamster-system).
-- simple solution: markdown (adaptable to [YAML](https://www.json2yaml.com/convert-yaml-to-json) for future data exchange and serialization).

 *hamster budget: organize your money*

-- control your finances in a practical way.
+- simple and practical solution: only requires a couple of hours everty quarter.
+Minimum overhead.

 #### Possible painpoint?